 If your property is within 300 feet of your neighbor’s (about the distance of one city block), you will receive of the proposed rezoning through the mail.
 That notice will indicate the date and time of the public hearing for the rezoning.
 You may attend the hearing and voice your objections or ask questions.

-Alternatively, you may send an email, or send a letter to: Tulsa Planning Office, 2 W 2nd St, Suite 800, Tulsa, Oklahoma 74103.
+For properties within Tulsa city limits, you may send an email, or send a letter to: Tulsa Planning Office, 175 E. 2nd St., Suite 480, Tulsa, Oklahoma 74103.
 In your letter, express why you object to the proposal.
-All correspondence concerning a case becomes part of the official record and is transmitted, in the case of zoning or MPD/PUD requests, along with the minutes of the public hearing, project description and staff recommendation, to either the City Council or Board of County Commissioners for final hearing.
+All correspondence concerning a case becomes part of the official record and is transmitted, in the case of zoning or MPD/PUD requests, along with the minutes of the public hearing, project description and staff recommendation, to City Council for final hearing.

-Why don't BOA cases go to the City Council or Board of County Commissioners?
+Why don't BOA cases go to the City Council?

-The Boards of Adjustment are quasi-judicial bodies, unlike the TMAPC.
-As such, actions of the Boards of Adjustment are final.
+The Board of Adjustment is a quasi-judicial body, unlike the TMAPC.
+As such, actions of the Board of Adjustment are final.
 Appeals of Board decisions must be made through District Court.
-Procedures and requirements for filing appeals are described in the City and County Zoning Codes.
+Procedures and requirements for filing appeals are described in the City of Tulsa Zoning Code.

 What is the difference between a Variance and a Special Exception?

 Both are actions people may request through the Boards of Adjustment.

 A Variance is typically relief from a setback requirement, height limitation or spacing, and requires that a hardship be shown.
 A hardship is a condition that is unique to the particular property such that meeting the zoning requirements is not feasible.
 A hardship cannot be economic or self-imposed.